-Once the filter is set up, apply it to the vty ports on the router, as in the following example for the Core router on AS10:
+Once the filter is set up, apply it to the vty ports on the router:

 '''

-line vty 0 4

-ipv6 access-class v6-vty-filter
+line vty 0 4 ipv6 access-class v6-vty-filter in

 '''

 Test to make sure that only telnet from the configured host can have access to the router.
 To do this, telnet to the adjacent router, and try and telnet back in to yours.
 You should have ready access.
 Now telnet to another router in the network and check again - do you get access?
 If you do, check your filters!
 Use the debug command to see if you can capture the telnet packets and see the clear-text passwords (be careful with debug!).